zilexa/Homeserver/filesystem/folderstructure-recommendations.md

 ### 3. A folder structure of your data
 In the mountpoint of each cache/data disk:
-- Subvolume `/users` personal, non-expendable precious userdata.
-Protected via parity _and_ backupped to backup disk.
-Each user has its own folder here.
+- Mountpoint `/mnt/pool/users` contails personal, non-expendable precious userdata.
+Each user has its own *subvolume* here.
+By having each user in its own subvolume, you can easily create snapshots and backup each user.
+You can mount older versions (snapshots) to the user folder to give a user access to their backup history.
-  For example`/mnt/pool/users/Zilexa` contains the folders: \
+  For example, `sudo btrfs subvolume create /mnt/pool/users/User1` and then create the following folders: \
-  `/mnt/pool/users/Zilexa/Documents`  \
+  `/mnt/pool/users/User1/Documents`  \
-  `/mnt/pool/users/Zilexa/Desktop`  \
+  `/mnt/pool/users/User1/Desktop`  \
-  `/mnt/pool/users/Zilexa/Pictures` etc.
+  `/mnt/pool/users/User1/Pictures`
+  `/mnt/pool/users/User1/Phone-sync
 - Subvolume`/media` non-personal: incoming (downloading) files, series, movies, music, books etc. Unless rare HiFi music albums, most likely no need to backup.
   For example `/mnt/pool/Media` contains the folders:  \
   `/mnt/pool/media/Movies`  \